 The problem with the good old days is that we often conveniently forget the bad parts and sometimes invent good parts to take their place; viz: the good old days are often a combination of poor memory and a good imagination.

 Lyrics in Carly Simon's song Anticipation say: "I tell tomorrow, these are the good old days".
 Get her point?
-You are living in some good old days right now, this very moment; and in the future you'll look back on them with the same wistful fondness that you are now looking back on earlier good old days.
+You are living in some good old days right now, this very moment; and in the future you'll look back on them with the same sentimental yearning that you are now looking back on earlier good old days.
 Carly's song was released on an album in 1972, some 40 years ago as of 2012.
 Was she right?
 Were those days good old days for her?

 Sometimes there's no denying the good old days really were better than our present lot in life.
 People with serious illnesses and handicaps were certainly better off before those problems degraded their quality of life.
 I think a young girl with Herpes and/or an unwanted pregnancy would agree that things were better before.